evanthegrayt/vimfiles/pack/plugins/README.md

 # Plugins
-This directory is used for actual plugins.
+This directory is for the rest of my plugins.
+There are too many authors to give them their own directory, although I might restructure this at some point.